PaulApivat/data_engineer/practice/discourse/rocketpool/pipeline/README.md

 ### Overview

 This repo contains exploratory and pipeline related scripts for navigating **Rocket Pool Discourse** data, creating initial data models and an initial pipeline for ingesting data for further processing.
 There is a SQLite database **rocketpool.db** that contains tables for discourse `categories`, `topics`, `posts` and `users`.
+The tables to reference are:

+- protocol_categories
+- protocol_users_pages
+- protocol_topics_pages
+- protocol_topics_post_pages

 The database is **not** pushed into version control as it contains potentially *confidential* user data.

-The `pipeline` folder contains various scripts for creating SQLalchemy models.
+The `pipeline` folder contains various scripts for creating SQLalchemy models and logic for the data pipeline.

 ### Discourse Data